The Best Online RN-to-MSN Programs in 2025

 Online Learning Format and Requirements

-Programs may offer courses synchronously (real-time), asynchronously (on your own time), or a combination of the two.
-They may also include in-person requirements, such as labs or lectures.
-Knowing a program’s format helps you understand if it works for you and your schedule.
+Programs may offer courses synchronously (real-time lectures), asynchronously (pre-recorded lectures), or a combination of the two.
+They may also include in-person requirements, such as labs or clinicals.
+Knowing a program’s format will help you understand if it works for you and your schedule.

 Why Is RN-to-MSN Program Accreditation Important?